Study on Quality-of-Life after FFS Surgery

-Both centers conducted the recruitment and follow-up with their patients independantly, sharing the data telematically via encrypted platforms and with confidentiality secured by removing personal information in advance.
+Both centers conducted the recruitment and follow-up with their patients independently, sharing the data telematically via encrypted platforms and with confidentiality secured by removing personal information in advance.
 All data was anonymized, protecting the identity of all patients.

 7. Limitations of the study

 Limitations exist in this study and include response bias of participants, differences in the techniques and procedures used in facial feminization surgery, as well as the use of a quality-of-life instrument (survey).
-The survery was not originally developed for the transgender or gender non-conforming population, although it was specifically adapted in advance with the transgender patient in mind.
+The survey was not originally developed for the transgender or gender non-conforming population, although it was specifically adapted in advance with the transgender patient in mind.
 In addition, gender appearance and the general aesthetic outcomes scale used were not validated.

 This prospective cohort study demonstrates that facial feminization surgery, including brow surgery, lower jaw and chin contouring, rhinoplasty, thyroid cartilage reduction, hairline treatment, and laser hair treatment or electrolysis in various combinations, achieved improved quality of life and increased facial feminization scores.
 It resulted in more feminine cephalometries and sustained patient satisfaction at 6 months, as well as improved feminine gender appearance and good general aesthetic outcomes.

 Our data support the concept that facial feminization surgery may be considered medically necessary for many patients.
-This implies that facial feminisation is not merely cosmetic.
+This implies that facial feminization is not merely cosmetic.
 FFS surgery targets the gender dysphoria which inhibits patients ability to integrate fully in society, consequently allowing for an increased quality of life.